The Minor In Jewish Studies

 A distinguishing aspect of Middlebury's program is the depth of study possible in Hebrew.
 Middlebury also offers a Hebrew Minor, with courses in both Modern and Classical Hebrew.
 Introductory Modern Hebrew is offered every year, and Introductory Classical Hebrew in alternate years, usually in Winter Term.
 (For Hebrew course descriptions, click on the link to “Courses,” upper left.)

-Professors: Tamar Mayer (Geography); Robert S. Schine, Director (Religion/Classics); O. Larry Yarbrough (Religion); Associate Professors: Rebecca Bennette (History); Theodore Sasson, (International Studies); Assistant Professors: Natasha Chang (Italian), Natalie Eppelsheimer (German).
-Program Coordinator: Vijaya L. Wunnava
+Professors: Tamar Mayer (Geography); Robert S. Schine, Director (Religion/Classics); O. Larry Yarbrough (Religion); Associate Professors: Rebecca Bennette (History); Theodore Sasson, (International Studies); Assistant Professors: Natasha Chang (Italian), Natalie Eppelsheimer (German) and Orian Zakai (Hebrew) Program Coordinator: Vijaya L. Wunnava